How to Grade Pokemon Cards

 Introduction

-Submitting Pokémon cards to PSA (Professional Sports Authenticator) for grading can significantly increase their value, especially if they receive a high grade.
-This guide will walk you through the entire process from evaluating your cards, preparing them for submission, all the way to shipping off to PSA.
+Submitting Pokémon cards for grading can significantly increase their value, especially if they receive a high grade.
+This guide will walk you through the entire process from evaluating your cards, preparing them for submission, all the way to shipping them off.
 Whether you are a beginner or an expert, this guide aims to provide detailed instructions so you can achieve the best possible grade for your Pokémon cards.
 I highly recommend reading this guide in its entirety before doing anything.
-You can watch my free videos as a visual reference but that only covers the basics.
-If you don’t like reading and want a super detailed video version of this guide, you will need to join the Patreon to get access to that exclusive video.

 Using Beckett in Certain Cases

 1. The card is truly a perfect copy.
-This means it is near 50/50 centered on the front and back, no whitening, no scratches or surface damage, vibrant ink, no blurry text, edges are flat (not coming up), and corners are well rounded.
-This is what might have a chance to hit a “Black Label 10” which is the hardest grade to receive from any grading company.
+This means it is near 50/50 centered on the front and pretty good on the back, no whitening, no scratches or surface damage, vibrant ink, no blurry text, edges are flat (not coming up), and corners are well rounded.
+This is what might have a chance to hit a “Black Label 10”.
+With companies like TAG, maybe this changes over time but for now Black Labels have a massive premium due to the low population and difficultly.
+It sometimes takes several submissions of the same card to hit the BL 10.
 PSA 10s can have a few minor defects and still receive the gem mint label.
-It’s common to see a tiny white dot on the corner, slightly off-center, and other small blemishes on many gem mint 10s out there.
+It’s common to see a minor print defect that is common on print runs, slightly off-center but within 55/45, and other small blemishes on many gem mint 10s out there but they are usually hidden by the slab in some way.
 The amount of Black Labels compared to PSA 10s is often much lower.
 These black label 10s are worth much more than a PSA 10.
-Take these pop reports as of July 21st 2024 on the recent Moonbreon chase card for example.
+Take these pop reports as of 6/21/2024 on the recent Moonbreon chase card for example.

 There are 123 Black Label 10 Moonbreons – Last one sold for 10k in 2023 but there’s a few on eBay where the seller is asking 9k